Westley-Winks/tactile-paving-detector/README.md

 # Tactile Paving Mapper: Project Overview
 ---
-- Scraped over 12,000 images from OpenStreetMap and Mapillary
+- Scraped over 12,000 images and iterated through several CNN architectures to classify whether or not an image contained tactile paving
-- Initial model had no statistical power (not better than guessing)
+- Due to messy crowd-sourced data, models did no better than guessing.
+Future work is to manually label and localize tactile paving in images to create a tool to map accessibility resources in cities

 ## Problem
 ---